Deploy Bastion using Azure CLI

 Note

-Audio output takes up bandwidth on your internet connection.
+Audio output uses bandwidth on your internet connection.

 To enable remote audio output on a Windows VM:

-1. After you're connected to the VM, on the right-hand bottom corner of the toolbar, you'll see an audio button.
+1. After you're connected to the VM, an audio button appears on the lower-right corner of the toolbar.
+Right-click the audio button, and then select Sounds.

-3. A pop-up appears asking if you would like to enable the Windows Audio Service.
-Select "Yes".
+2. A pop-up message asks if you want to enable the Windows Audio Service.
+Select Yes.
 You can configure more audio options in Sound preferences.

-4. To verify sound output, hover your mouse over the audio button on the toolbar.
+3. To verify sound output, hover over the audio button on the toolbar.

 Remove VM public IP address